 - WalkMe may also collect the email addresses of people who communicate with WalkMe via email or create accounts and login credentials.

 - Special Features.
 Customer may use certain features which may cause the system to collect and store additional Personal Information (“Special Features”).
 These Special Features may include:

-- User Behavior Tracking: a feature which allows Customers to track End User’s interaction with HTML elements on an application or webpage for which the End User clicked on, including the following information: (i) End User IP address; (ii) URL; (ii) page title; (iii) text, value and description of each element the End User clicked on (excluding any inputted information that is in a credit card number format); and (iv) snapshot of Canvas elements (drawable regions defined in HTML code) which may be available on an application or webpage.
+- Digital Analytics Experience: a feature which allows Customers to track End User’s interaction with HTML elements on an application or webpage for which the End User clicked on, for the purpose of understanding the End User’s engagement with a webpage or application, including the following information: (i) End User IP address; (ii) URL; (ii) page title or application title; (iii) text, value and description of each element the End User clicked on (excluding any inputted information that is in a credit card number format); and (iv) snapshot of Canvas elements (drawable regions defined in HTML code) which may be available on an application or webpage.

 - Screenshot Settings: a feature which allows Customers to capture screenshots of the application or webpage including the WalkMe content.
 For instance, a Customer may capture a WalkThru™ as it appears on the user interface of the Customer’s application.

 - Custom Variables: a feature which allows Customers to track End Users by an available HTML element, variable or cookie and which may be used to distinguish between segments of End Users.
 For instance, a Customer may use a custom variable to provide certain WalkMe content to only a particular set of End Users.